lpinc/lpi-asset-loader/README.md

 #### via github

-To install LpiAssetLoader, simply recursively clone this repository (`git clone --recursive`) into your ZF2 modules directory.
+To install LpiAssetLoader, simply recursively clone this repository (`git clone --recursive`) into your ZF2 or ZF3 modules directory.

 #### Or with composer